 Valentin Stocker's stoppage-time goal in the first leg appeared to have driven the final nail into Valencia's coffin but in a barnstorming atmosphere the Mestalla witnessed a famous recovery.
 Juan Antonio Pizzi's team took to the task with gusto, a couple of Paco Alcácer strikes and an Eduardo Vargas effort sending the tie to extra time.

 Basel crumbled amid the fervour.
 Marcelo Díaz and Gastón Sauro were sent off before Alcácer completed his treble and Juan Bernat added a fifth.
 If there was a roof it would have been lifted clean off.
 "We knew it was important to score at least once in the first half, and luckily the second came just after the first," said Bernat.
-"It was a dream match and we dedicate this win to all our fans – they deserve it."
+"It was a dream match."

 (Leverkusen win 3-2 on penalties)

-The presence of two first-time European finalists had suggested a tight affair, but Espanyol looked like running away with the two-legged showpiece when they racked up a 3-0 first-leg win in Spain.
-Still three to the good at half-time of the return match, Javier Clemente's men had one hand on the trophy.
-Leverkusen had not read the script, however.
+The presence of two first-time European finalists had suggested a tight affair, but Espanyol looked like running away with the two-legged showpiece when they won 3-0 in Spain.
+Still three to the good at half-time of the return match, Javier Clemente's men had one hand on the trophy, but Leverkusen had not read the script.

-Milton Tita, Falko Götz and Cha Bum-kun all scored in 25 frantic second-half minutes to force extra time and ultimately spot kicks.
+Milton Tita, Falko Götz and Cha Bum-kun scored in 25 frantic minutes to force extra time and ultimately spot kicks.
 Again Espanyol went in front, 2-0, but keeper Rüdiger Vollborn then made three successive stops to earn a remarkable triumph.
 "I'm completely overwhelmed," said Bayer coach Erich Ribbeck.
-"I think it was fate that this happened in a penalty shoot-out.
+"I think it was fate.
 Now we are in heaven."

 1987/88 third round